WalletScrutiny/WalletScrutinyCom/_android/capital.spatium.wallet.md

 > Spatium is a unique keyless crypto wallet that allows you to easily and safely buy, store, and send crypto.
 >
 > Spatium wallet, based on SMPC technology and anonymous biometrics, allows you to manage digital assets **without a Private Key**.
 It’s replaced with an encrypted set of secrets distributed between your device and professional security provider.

->
-> This makes Spatium the safest and easiest crypto wallet.
-We eliminate the weakness and enhance functionality by replacing the Private Key with the set of secrets that are generated, stored, and processed independently and never occur in one place.
-No one can steal your Private Key if it does not exist.
+In this case this does not mean that the wallet doesn't use a private key, with their server doing so.
+They claim there is no private key.
+Period.
+Which of course is bogus as Bitcoin transactions need a private key to sign.

 It further claims to use biometrics to allow users to recover their data.
-It details more information on its [Medium blog](https://medium.com/spatium-blog).
+In a [Medium blogpost](https://medium.com/spatium-blog/spatium-protocol-smpc-on-your-guard-d78a243f519) they mention more details.

+The worrying part is that they use threshold signatures with secrets generated and never leaving other devices, allowing to define a threshold "k of n" of devices required to sign a transaction.
+Unless k=n, their (partial) custodians can collude against the user but with k=n, the user is still not in control of his funds.
+The custodians could extort the users: Give us half your money or we burn it all.

 ## The App